-For information about PFAN's latest calls for proposals, click here.
+To apply to PFAN's continuous call for proposals, click here.

 As technology prices continue to fall, clean energy projects become more profitable and the appetite of investors for such projects grows, now is a time of enormous potential for the development of clean energy capacity around the world.
 PFAN helps investors tap into this potential to expand energy access, reduce damage to the environment, combat climate change and grow local economies.